CU-Robotics/firmware/README.md

 - `patch` branches are named `patch-[patchname]` and contain bugfixes and/or minor adjustments.
 Unit and integration testing is a soft requirement.
 - All software is required to pass formatting and build tests before being merged into a `production` branch.
 - Other branch-based style questions are answered in the [style guide](docs/README.md).

+## Licensing
+This repository uses the MIT License, which covers the code and tools written for our robot firmware.
+See separate copyright/licensing information for the external libraries used in the repo (in the libaries/ and teensy4/ directories).